Marco-Valle/musicSMBsync/README.md

 # musicSMBsync
 I've written this Python3 software, because I needed to synchronize a folder on samba server with one on a local resource.
-This is  not the most powerful and fast tool you can find, but it's really useful for my situation maybe also for yours.
+This is  not the most powerful solutions, but it works sufficently great.

 ### Prerequisites